 - Criminal Justice: Corrections

 - Dental Assisting

 - Pharmacy Technology

 - Veterinary Technology

 The Sacramento region is home to many thriving industries that provide good employment opportunities.
-Health care, construction, clean tech, government, agriculture, and finance are just a few of the most prominent examples.
+Health care, construction, clean technology, government, agriculture, and finance are just a few of the most prominent examples.

 According to projections from the State of California Employment Development Department (EDD), certain sub-sectors within the health care and construction industries are expected to support the highest rates of job growth in the Sacramento--Roseville--Arden-Arcade metro area from 2016 to 2026.
 Over that 10-year period, the fastest-growing sub-sectors are projected to include:

-Ambulatory health care services (30.5%): The region will likely experience rising demand for medical and dental services that can be performed on an outpatient basis (i.e., patients don't have to be admitted to hospital or stay in a facility bed overnight).
+Ambulatory health care services (30.5%): The region will likely experience rising demand for medical and dental services that can be performed on an outpatient basis.

 Construction of buildings (28.8%): This sector includes construction management and building firms as well as general contractors and remodelers that build, maintain, or alter residential, commercial, or industrial structures.
 It doesn't include specific trades.

 Nursing and residential care facilities (26%): Like many other cities, Sacramento has a growing need for places where older adults and others with long-term care requirements can live and receive daily, skilled assistance.